 The U.S. Bureau of Labor Statistics is the principal federal agency responsible for measuring labor market activity.
 They estimate that employment of heating, air conditioning, and refrigeration mechanics and installers will grow 15 percent through 2026, much faster than the average for all occupations.
 Nearly 50,000 new jobs will be added over a 10-year span.

 What’s driving the growth?

 Promising HVAC job outlook predictions from economic experts are great to see.
 But why are the experts so sure this will happen?
 Let’s take a look at some of the factors that are driving the growth of the HVAC and Refrigeration industry, and ensuring a healthy supply of new jobs.

 NYC building boom

-According to New York Building Congress, “New York is in the midst of its second and most robust building boom of the 21st century,” boosted by continued growth in residential construction and building of massive non-residential buildings throughout the city, as well as significant investment in public works projects.
+According to New York Building Congress, “New York is in the midst of its second and most robust building boom of the 21st century.”
+The boom comes from continued growth in residential construction, building of massive non-residential buildings throughout the city, and significant investment in public works projects.

 What does this mean for the HVAC job outlook?
 Many more spaces that require heating, air conditioning, and refrigeration installation and service will bring increased work and more jobs to the NYC area.

 Heating and cooling will always be in demand